 Smoke pollution from wildfires can be a dangerous air pollutant.

-August is peak season for wildfires, and this year was no different.
-California, Oregon, and Washington faced the effects of wildfires burning all across the west coast of the U.S. and Canada.
-The situation, as is true with any wildfire, has been frightening and dangerous.
+The recent wildfires, as is true with any wildfire, have been frightening and dangerous.
 Its destructive nature is disrupting entire cities, and in addition to the primary concern of the actual blaze, these fires are also causing the air quality to reach hazardous levels.
 This isn’t just near the wildfires either.
-Smoke and carbon monoxide from the fires have made impacts as far away as Pennsylvania.
+Smoke and carbon monoxide from the fires have made impacts as far away as Pennsylvania in some cases.
 Poor air quality isn’t the most obvious danger that comes with wildfire, but it can certainly be detrimental to your health if you are not prepared to deal with it.

 Smoke pollution from wildfires has traversed a shockingly large portion of the country, making preparedness a relevant topic for most Americans.
 We’d like to provide some critical tips for dealing with such densely polluted air, and we hope you will continue to take the air quality situation seriously and stay safe.